zcdev/lazy-responsive-templates/README.md

 <li> This template is HTML5 semantic, but you can swap the tags to &lt;div&gt;.</li>
 <li> It is a 10-grid system.</li>
 <li> It targets common tablet and mobile devices.</li>
-<li> On tablet it shows max 3 columns for major content blocks.</li>
+<li> On Tablet it shows max 3 columns for major content blocks.</li>
 <li> On Mobile it shows only 1 column.</li>
 <li> The entire template is less than 20KB.</li>
 <li> It uses FLEXBOX and serves no due delegence for old IEs.</li>